carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 =================

 :program:`clang-format` is integrated into `CLion <https://www.jetbrains
 .com/clion/>`_ as an alternative code formatter.
-It is disabled by default and can be turned on in Settings/Preferences | Editor | Code Style.
+CLion turns it on automatically when there is a ``.clang-format`` file under the project root.

-If :program:`clang-format` support is enabled, CLion detects config files when opening a project and suggests overriding the current IDE settings.
-Code style rules from the ``.clang-format`` files are then applied automatically to all editor actions, including auto-completion, code generation, and refactorings.
+Code style rules are applied as you type, including indentation, auto-completion, code generation, and refactorings.

+:program:`clang-format` can also be enabled without a ``.clang-format`` file.
+In this case, CLion prompts you to create one based on the current IDE settings or the default LLVM style.

 Visual Studio Integration